I beg to move,

 This is a very timely debate.
 Globally, about 1.3 million deaths as well as more than 50 million injuries are caused by road accidents each year, according to the latest estimates from the World Health Organisation.
 In the UK, we have a proud record and some of the safest roads in the world.
 There are an estimated 3.7 road traffic deaths per 100,000 people in the UK, meaning we have the safest roads in the world other than in Sweden.
 However, we must strive to be even better.

 I am pleased that the last Labour Government supported global road safety.
 In 2009, Labour pledged to donate £1.5 million each year from the Department for International Development to a global road safety facility.
 However, under this Government, progress has somewhat stalled.
-The 2010-2015 coalition originally scrapped our 2009 pledge, before being forced into a U-turn by the International Development Committee in 2011.
+The 2010 to 2015 coalition originally scrapped our 2009 pledge, before being forced into a U-turn by the International Development Committee in 2011.
 In our 2017 manifesto, we said that a future Labour Government will reset the UK’s road safety vision and ambitiously strive for a transport network with zero deaths, reintroducing road safety targets and setting out bold measures that will continuously improve road safety standards.

 I ask the Minister why the Government scrapped the road safety targets that were introduced by Labour.
 The Government talk about road safety being a top priority, but Ministers have failed to reduce the number of those seriously injured or killed on our roads.